$60 for the entire series on Zoom

 Whether you’re hoping to reach youth as staff, clients, volunteers, supporters, donors, board members, or maybe even your next Executive Director or CEO, you will need a comprehensive and targeted strategy to reach, engage and retain young people.
 After working with youth for 20 years, Apathy is Boring has developed the Youth Friendly Program to help organizations invest their time, energy and resources to uplift and activate young people in their spaces.

-This first 40-minute session will cover the basics of Youth-Led Democratic Innovation and the 7 Youth Friendly Principles.
+This first session (webinar) will cover the basics of Youth-Led Democratic Innovation and the 7 Youth Friendly Principles.
 These are proven strategies to engage young people, driven by research, evaluations and programmatic experience.
 At the end, we will have 10-15 minutes for questions and answers.

 After the session, we will discuss the upcoming three workshops with the audience: